sakisandrac/hp-spellbox/README.md

 This application allows users to view spells from Harry Potter.
 Users can also save spells, and search through spells

 ## Technologies Used
-React, TypeScript, create-react-app, CSS, HTML, JavaScript
+React, React router v6, create-react-app, CSS, HTML, JavaScript

 ## Contributors:
 <a href="https://github.com/sakisandrac">Saki Chatphatthanasiri</a>